senzing-garage/knowledge-base/HOWTO/create-senzing-github-repository.md

 1. On repository home page, click `Settings` tab.
     1. Click `Code security and analysis` tab.
         1. In `Access to alerts`:
-            1. Search for `Senzing/senzing-engineering` and select.
+            1. Search for the team that will be used in `.github/CODEOWNERS` and select.
             1. Click `Save changes` button

 ### Repository About